 Just taking a stroll around the Cleveland Park neighborhood you will encounter several patches of blossoms.
 A big patch sits off Idaho Ave, near the Hearst Recreation Center.

 CINN TIP: Schedule a cherry blossom date with a stroll around bishop garden followed by an early at 2 Amy's

 7. Omni Shoreham Hotel

-Okay, this one might be tough this year.
-The garden of this hotel has beautiful blooms and I recommend making reservations at the hotel restaurant to enjoy these but sadly it is still closed.
+The garden of this hotel has beautiful blooms and I recommend making reservations at the hotel restaurant to enjoy these.
 So looks like the only way would be through booking a stay, they are offering a great cherry blossom special.

 8. Stanton Park

 226 4th St NE, Washington, DC 20002